toobakhullat21/portfolio/README.md

 ---
 ## Identifying the health impacts of the COVID-19 pandemic
 In 2020, COVID-19 was the leading cause of death in England and Wales, accounting for 12.1% of all deaths.
 In this project using the UK BioBank data, I identified participants who have been diagnosed with COVID-19 and explored post-infection hospitalisation and death records summarizing the most common diagnosis.
-I then compared changes in the weighting of these diagnosis and changes in risk factors before and after the outbreak.
+I then compared changes in the weighting of these diagnosis and changes in risk factors before and after the outbreak using a sparse PLS-DA model.

 [![](https://img.shields.io/badge/R-blue?logo=R)](#) [![](https://img.shields.io/badge/GitHub-black?logo=GitHub)](#) [![](https://img.shields.io/badge/Excel-green?logo=Excel)](#) [![](https://img.shields.io/badge/Bash-white?logo=Bash)](#)